unibg-seclab/keymix/README.md

 4. Install in your system the generated files, for example
    - `install -Dm 0777 keymixer /usr/bin/keymixer`
    - `install -Dm 0755 libkeymix.so /usr/lib/libkeymix.so`
+   Note that install directories may be different for your distro

 There are also install scripts for all manual dependencies